minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 agreement related bills, @stratmann-2002 analysed financial bills
 @stratmann-1995 @kang2015 @stratmann-1995 and the timing of financial
 contributions, and found significant effects.
-Hence, one needs to analyse distinct rollcall votes and a rather restricted policy setting" @kang2015
+Hence, one needs to analyse distinct roll-call votes and a rather restricted policy setting @kang2015
 @stratmann-1991[p.607] @chappell.

 Moreover, Stratmann critisises that most studies done in the field lack a convincing identification strategy to determine the causal relationship between legislative voting behavior and campaign contributions.
-One significant problem is from the possibility of reverse causation, which suggests that although contributions influence roll call votes in favor of interest groups, it's also feasible for legislators to accept contributions from these groups.
-@stratmann-2017[p.14].

-Common criticism in the field is attributed not only to studies whose analysis does not focus on a specific legistlation or account for reverse causality, but also those who do not control for individual counties and geographical areas
+One significant problem is from the possibility of reverse causation, "meaning that while contributions have an impact on roll call votes, it is also possible that legislators who cast roll call votes which are favorable to interest groups receive contributions from these groups" @stratmann-2017[p.14].Common criticism in the field is attributed not only to studies whose analysis does not focus on a specific legistlation or account for reverse causality, but also those who do not control for individual counties and geographical areas
 @stratmann-2005[p.142] @griers.
 Moreover, only by looking at repeated votes and